TheDeathlyCow/scorchful/wiki/docs/temperature_effect_types.md

     * `I` **interval**: Integer, how many ticks between playing the sound.
     * `T/F` **only_play_to_source**: Boolean, if true, the sound is only played to the player it this effect is active for.
 OPTIONAL: Defaults to `false`, playing for all nearby entities.

+!!! tip
+    You can disable the sound effect with the config option `enableSoundTemperatureEffects` in the [Client Config](./config.md#client-config).

 ---

 ## Change Temperature